-- Seek help: Do not wait until your breaking point if you cannot control your anger. - Recognize and admit when you are feeling anxious and stressed: Listen to what your body is telling you through physical signs of stress, such as headaches and stomach discomfort. - Ask yourself these questions: What is the worst thing that can happen?
-Is there anything more I can do to improve the situation?
-How will this outcome affect my life over time?
-What can I learn from this?
-What advice would I give to someone else in this situation? - Focus on the positives: Recognize that for everything that may go wrong, there may be multiple things that go right.
+- Seek help: Do not wait until your breaking point if you cannot control your anger. - Recognize and admit when you are feeling anxious and stressed: Listen to what your body is telling you through physical signs of stress, such as headaches and stomach discomfort. - Ask yourself these questions: - What is the worst thing that can happen? - Is there anything more I can do to improve the situation? - How will this outcome affect my life in the long run? - What can I learn from this? - What advice would I give to someone else in this situation? - Avoid setting unrealistic expectations and too many lofty goals: Remember that all children misbehave, and all parents make mistakes.
+Sometimes being good is good enough. - Focus on the positives: Recognize that for everything that may go wrong, there may be multiple things that go right.
 Be proud of your accomplishments, and celebrate your successes.
-Create a "joy" journal in which you list at least five things a day you are grateful for. - Make time for yourself: Take a little time each day for something you like to do: a hobby, a walk with your partner, etc. Spend a half-hour just sitting quietly listening to soothing music or meditating peacefully.
+Create a "joy" journal in which you list at least five things a day you are grateful for. - Make time for yourself: Take a little time each day for something you like to do: a hobby, a walk with your partner, a home improvement project, etc. Spend a half-hour just sitting quietly listening to soothing music or meditating peacefully.
 Take advantage of your free time engaging in fulfilling activities.
-Arrange for a babysitter, or take advantage of relatives who can relieve you for a few hours. - Learn to say "no" and to delegate responsibilities at home and at work: Remember, when you ask for help with a chore or project, you give up the expectation that it will be completed exactly as you would have. - Alternate parenting duties: Make sure to share parenting responsibilities with your partner and take turns disciplining, playing with your kids, driving to and from events, etc. - Get your home organized: Tackle one task at a time, if possible.
+Arrange for a babysitter, or take advantage of relatives who can relieve you for a few hours. - Learn to say "no" and to delegate responsibilities at home and work: Remember, when you ask for help with a chore or project, you give up the expectation that it will be completed exactly as you would have. - Alternate parenting duties: Adopt a "tag-team" approach with your spouse, and take turns with disciplining, playing with your kids, driving to and from events, etc. - Get your home organized: Tackle one task at a time, if possible.
 List out your duties in order of priority, and complete one at a time.
 This can make you feel more organized and in control, leading to a sense of greater accomplishment.
-Create schedules and calendars to stay on track. - Break from home routines: While schedules and consistency are very important for families, it is okay to do something spontaneous from time to time.
-Make it a fun break from the norm-such as letting your kids stay up an hour later one weekend night to play a family board game together. - Identify your trigger points and know your limits: Get to know the situations and circumstances that cause you the most stress, and learn ways to avoid them. - Get enough rest: Doctors recommend at least eight hours of sleep a night for adults.
-There is a term for those who say they can get by on four or five-sleep-deprived. - Exercise regularly: Running, brisk walking, aerobic exercises and other repetitive fitness activities are especially beneficial.
-Experts recommend exercising at least 20 to 30 minutes three to five times a week.
+Create schedules and calendars to stay on track.

+- Break from home routines: While schedules and consistency are very important for families, it is OK to do something spontaneously different with your kids from time to time.
+Make it a fun break from the norm such as letting your kids stay up an hour later one weekend night to play a family board game together. - Identify your trigger points and know your limits: Get to know the situations and circumstances that cause you the most stress, and learn ways to avoid them. - Laugh and learn: Instead of getting irritated, learn to laugh at life's annoyances and learn from your mistakes.
+Accept stress as an everyday part of life.
+Often, the best way to cope is to "go with the flow" to accept those things that we cannot currently change. - Get enough rest: Doctors recommend at least eight hours of sleep a night for adults.
+There is a term for those who say they can get by on four or five sleep-deprived. - Exercise regularly: Swimming, running, brisk walking, aerobic exercises, and other repetitive fitness activities are especially beneficial.
+Experts recommend exercising at least 20 to 30 minutes three to five times a week. - Avoid drugs: Do not rely on over-the-counter drugs, such as aspirin, to manage your stress.
+Talk to your doctor about taking any medications properly.
+Stay away from alcohol, tranquilizers, and other drugs.
+These may contribute to depression and an increased sense of loss of control.